intel-analytics/ipex-llm/apps/model-inference-examples/model-inference-flink/src/main/scala/com/intel/analytics/zoo/apps/model/inference/flink/ImageClassification/README.md

-## Analytics-Zoo InferenceModel with OpenVINO accelerating on Flink Streaming
+## Image Classification Streaming with Analytics Zoo Inference Model on Flink
 This is the real-time image classification on Flink streaming.
-This example is loading pre-trained MobileNet model as Analytics Zoo Inference Model for image prediction on Flink.
+This example is loading pre-trained TensorFlow MobileNet model as Analytics Zoo TFNet for image prediction on Flink.

 ### Requirements